 GREEN USE OF CLOTHING

 Textile manufacture and garment production are resource intensive and toxin-generating processes and worldwide, are a major source of industrial pollution.
-All synthetic fabrics are petroleum- based.
+All synthetic fabrics are petroleum-based.
+When washed, they release microparticles into the waste water.
 With cheap manufacturing costs, clothes are worn briefly in a “Buy- Wear-Discard” cycle.
-The increase in low-quality fast fashion means the volume of re-wearable post-consumer garments is shrinking; the non-re-wearable portion is exponentially rising.
-Good quality garments cost more, but often are natural fibers that breath, are cool in the summer, or warm in the winter.
+The increase in low-quality fast-fashion causes the proportion of re-wearable post-consumer garments to shrink; the non-rewearable portion is exponentially rising.
+Good quality garments cost more, but often are natural fibers that breath, and are cool in the summer or warm in the winter.
 With proper care, they can be maintained in good condition for a long time.
+Note, Tencel is derived from flax.
+Rayon is flax + a synthetic.

 Clothing and accessories have long been “Re-used” through donation, hand-me-down, or purchases at thrifts or re-sellers.
 Consider wearing vintage clothes.
-In the EU, unwearable donated clothing and fabrics are broken down and “thread-cycled,” both down-cycled into other products, such as insulation, carpet; and closed-loop into recycled fabric.
-Thread-cycling is starting to catch on out West.
-[1,2]
+In the EU, unwearable donated clothing and fabrics are broken down and “thread-cycled,” inclusive of down-cycling into other products, such as insulation, carpet; and closed-loop into recycled fabric.
+Thread-cycling is starting to catch on out West [1,2].
+GoodWilll has a nascent thread-cycling program here in RVA.

 HAND SANITIZERS AND ANTI-BACTERIAL SOAPS— STAY AWAY

 These chemical mixtures kill bacteria on contact.
-However, those infections spread via hand contact are caused by viruses, which are unaffected by sanitizers.
+However, the infections spread by hand contact are caused by viruses that are unaffected by sanitizers.
 These products kill the “easy” bacteria, and help create more resistant ones.
 Normal skin bacteria, “good germs,” have built-in antimicrobial activity that kills harmful “bad germs,” such as Staph.
 Furthermore, sanitizer ingestion is a common reason for calls to Poison Control Centers.

-Over-sanitized environments interfere with critical immune system development in babies and children.
+Over-sanitized environments interfere with critical immune system development in babies and children, ages at which the immune system should be learning to recognize and fight true invaders.
 This is referred to as the “cleanliness hypothesis.”
 So the immune system turns inward instead of outward.
 This is thought to be a major contributor to increased asthma, allergy and autoimmune disease rates.
 Natural exposure to bacteria allows the immune system to develop normally.

 The FDA recently banned 19 chemicals found in antibacterial soaps, saying they are useless, and might cause harm.
-Germs hate soap, and soap with water is a superior cleanser. $178 billion is wasted each year on sanitizers alone.
+Germs hate soap, and soap with water is a superior cleanser. $178 billion is wasted each year on sanitizers.
 Don’t waste your own money.

 GREEN USE OF FURNITURE

-Furniture manufacture uses maximal wood resources, using irreplaceable hardwoods and old growth forests that are quickly disappearing.
-Choose used or hand-me-down furniture, or antique, for a little personality
+Expensive furniture uses maximal wood resources and irreplaceable hardwoods from old growth forests that are quickly disappearing.
+Cheap furniture uses cheaper wood, but is manufactured for a “Buy- Use-Discard” cycle.
+Choose used or hand-me-down furniture, or antiques for a little personality.
+Donate unwanted furniture instead of discarding it with the trash.

 PURCHASING A HOME

-The ultimate Reduce/ Re-use action an individual or family can take is to buy a pre-existing home rather than a new-build which requires high use of virgin resources.
-This applies to purchasing pre-owned cars also.
+The ultimate Reduce/ Re-use action an individual or family can take is to buy a pre-existing home rather than a new-build that has high use of virgin resources and embedded plastic.
+This also applies to purchasing pre-owned vehicles.

 FOR MORE INFORMATION